-Use –Scenario to specify the command to run the application you want to optimize, including any command-line arguments.
+For desktop apps, use –Scenario to specify the command to run the application you want to optimize, including any command-line arguments.
 Use three sets of double quotation marks around command if it specifies a path that includes spaces; for example: mpgo.exe -scenario """C:\My App\myapp.exe""" -assemblylist """C:\My App\myapp.exe""" -outdir "C:\optimized files".
 Do not use double quotation marks; they will not work correctly if command includes spaces.

 Use -Import to specify that optimization data from previously optimized assemblies should be used to optimize the assemblies in -AssemblyList. directory specifies the directory that contains the previously optimized files.
 The assemblies specified in –AssemblyList or –AssemblyListFile are the new versions of the assemblies to be optimized using the data from the imported files.
 Using optimization data from older version of assemblies enables you to optimize newer versions of assemblies without re-running the scenario.
 However, if the imported and target assemblies include significantly different code, the optimization data will be ineffective.
 The assembly names specified in –AssemblyList or –AssemblyListFile must be present in the directory specified by –Import directory.
 Use three sets of double quotation marks around directory if it specifies a path that includes spaces.

 You must specify either –Scenario or –Import, but not both parameters.